yachzh/ruby_siesta/README.md

 To use this project, follow these steps:

-1. Clone the repository: `git clone https://github.com/yachzh/ruby_siesta.git`
+1. Clone the repository using the command: `git clone https://github.com/yachzh/ruby_siesta.git`
-2. Download the pseudopotentials (psf format) for siesta `git clone https://github.com/yachzh/siesta_pseudo.git`
+2. Get the pseudopotentials in psf format for Siesta by running: `git clone https://github.com/yachzh/siesta_pseudo.git`
 3. Install Ruby (version 3.2.2) and Siesta (version 4.1.5)
-4. Add ruby_siesta to ruby library path: `export RUBYLIB=/path/to/ruby_siesta`
+4. Append ruby_siesta/lib to the Ruby library path using: `export RUBYLIB=/path/to/ruby_siesta/lib`
-5. Specify the path to siesta_pseudo `export SIESTA_PP_PATH=path/to/siesta_pseudo`
+5. Define the path to siesta_pseudo using: `export SIESTA_PP_PATH=path/to/siesta_pseudo`
-6. If you want to run siesta using 8 CPU cores, you can set the command `export RUBY_SIESTA_COMMAND="mpirun -np 8 siesta PREFIX.fdf > PREFIX.out"`
+6. To run Siesta with 8 CPU cores, set the command to: `export RUBY_SIESTA_COMMAND="mpirun -np 8 siesta PREFIX.fdf > PREFIX.out"`

 ### Example Code